Bisher 7 mal gespeichert

 The stay at the homestead would benefit those coming from knowledge in natural building, composting and basic permaculture principles.
 Also it is a good way in getting acquainted with a tri-lingual region in Latvia, where almost everybody is speaking at least 3 languages (Latvian, Russian, Latgalian - a dialect of Latvian) and even English.
 In general Latvians are known for their cherish of local folklore, so there are events all through the year when Latvians/Latgalians/Russians dress in traditional costumes and participate in singing and dancing events, with plenty of local/locally cooked food.
 There are also historical re-enactment events, where the old Latgalian presence is also celebrated.

 The area, situated in a marshland, needs clearing of brushes and long grass.
 The forest needs clearing of dry and dead branches which make access quite difficult.
-There are some old wooden barns and a sauna house that need restoration work and a bit of cleaning.
+There are some old wooden barns and a sauna house that need restoration and a bit of cleaning.
 And the house needs gradual dismantling, as it's no longer safe for living.
 There's a small pond next to the sauna house which also needs to be cleaned.

 Latvian (Lettish): Fließend